 “Gay TV?
 What do you mean Gay TV?
 There is no f-ing Gay TV involved in this,” bellows Jim, as he rips off the tip of Bruno’s microphone.

 Funny how performing for a crowd, and showing off your ass, is just fine – until the context changes.

 The hyper-masculine poses — the antithesis of femininity and homosexuality — were made to impress both women and men (who could only envy their celebrity spotlight).

 But it turned out that they were performing for (and submitting to?) a gay audience, falling all over themselves to please and even show some skin.

 Especially when hyper-masculinity is merely a projection of the fear of being equal or being identified with “lesser-thans.”
 Like women and gays.

 Hansel is a former student who wrote this as a final gender studies paper at the University of California, San Diego, where he recently graduated.
 I edit it down from 3500 to around 500 words.
 I’m posting with his permission.

-Posted on April 25, 2014, in feminism, LGBT+, men, psychology, sexism, women and tagged Austrian Gay TV, Bruno, feminism, LGBT+, men, psychology, Sasha Baron Cohen, sexism, women.
+Posted on April 25, 2014, in feminism, LGBTQ+, men, psychology, sexism, women and tagged Austrian Gay TV, Bruno, feminism, LGBTQ+, men, psychology, Sasha Baron Cohen, sexism, women.
 Bookmark the permalink.
 31 Comments.